Last Updated: March 16, 2022

 UK Homeworking Prepandemic and During Pandemic

-In the last decade, homeworking has been steadily rising, but the percentages remained relatively small, especially compared to its culmination in the year 2020.
+In the last decade, homeworking has been steadily rising, but the percentages remained relatively small, especially compared to its culmination in 2020 and 2021.

 As a strategy in development, working from home proved seemingly beneficial to both companies and employees.